Transfer Faster, Price Smarter: Minimax Dynamic Pricing under Cross-Market Preference Shift: Related Work

 \section{Related Work}

-\textbf{Single-market contextual pricing.} Early algorithms assume a \emph{deterministic} valuation map—typically linear—and achieve sub-linear regret~\cite{amin2014repeated,cohen2020feature,liu2021optimal}, with non-parametric variants studied in~\cite{mao2018contextual}.
-The modern benchmark is the \emph{random-utility} model in which valuation equals a covariate-dependent mean plus i.i.d.\ noise.
-When the noise distribution is known, \cite{javanmard2019dynamic} establish the first regret bounds; subsequent work removes that knowledge via doubly robust or moment-matching estimators while retaining linearity~\cite{xu2022towards,luo2022contextual,fan2024policy}. \cite{tullii2024improved} close the gap to the information-theoretic optimum for linear utilities and extend the analysis to H\"older-smooth demand curves, whereas \cite{chen2024dynamic} give fully non-parametric guarantees.
+\textbf{Single-market contextual pricing.} Early algorithms assume a \emph{deterministic} valuation map, typically linear, and achieve sub-linear regret~\cite{amin2014repeated,cohen2020feature,liu2021optimal}, with nonparametric variants studied in~\cite{mao2018contextual}.
+The modern benchmark is the \emph{random utility} model in which valuation equals a covariate-dependent mean plus i.i.d.\ noise.
+When the noise distribution is known, \cite{javanmard2019dynamic} establish the first regret bounds; subsequent work removes that knowledge via doubly robust or moment-matching estimators while retaining linearity~\cite{xu2022towards,luo2022contextual,fan2024policy,zhang2025maximal}. \cite{tullii2024improved} close the gap to the information-theoretic optimum for linear utilities and extend the analysis to H\"older-smooth demand curves, whereas \cite{chen2024dynamic} give fully nonparametric guarantees.
 All of these methods relearn from scratch in every market, degrading performance when target data are limited.

-\textbf{Transfer and meta-learning for pricing.} \emph{Meta Dynamic Pricing} pools directly observed linear demands across products and learns a shared Gaussian prior~\cite{bastani2022meta}.
+\textbf{Transfer and meta-learning for pricing.} Meta Dynamic Pricing pools directly observed linear demands across products and learns a shared Gaussian prior~\cite{bastani2022meta}.
 TLDP transfers under pure \emph{covariate (domain) shift} but only from a single offline source~\cite{wang2025transfer}.
 Our \emph{Cross-Market Transfer Dynamic Pricing} (CM-TDP) differs by coping with \emph{utility-model shift}, supporting multiple online/offline sources, and providing guarantees for both linear and RKHS utilities.

 \textbf{Multitask contextual bandits and reinforcement learning.} Domain-shift transfer for bandits is analysed in~\cite{cai2024transfer}, whereas sparse heterogeneity is addressed via trimmed-mean/LASSO debiasing~\cite{xu2025multitask} or weighted-median MOLAR~\cite{huang2025optimal}.
 Causal-transport ideas reveal negative-transfer risks~\cite{deng2025transfer}.
-Reward- and transition-level transfer in RL is explored by~\cite{chen2022transfer,chen2024data,chai2025deep,chai2025transition}.
+Reward- and transition-level transfer and meta learning in RL is explored by~\cite{chen2022transfer,chen2024data,chai2025deep,chai2025transition,zhou2025prior}.
 We adapt these bias-correction techniques to revenue maximisation under shifting utilities.

 \textbf{Fully online meta-learning without task boundaries.} FOML~\cite{rajasegaran2022fully} and Online-within-Online meta-learning~\cite{denevi2019online} operate on a single stream of data without explicit task resets.
 CM-TDP follows the same streaming paradigm but must balance exploration and exploitation through posted prices rather than prediction losses.